darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 The "regular" and waveform-style histograms can be used to directly alter the _exposure_ and _black level_ of the [_exposure_](../../processing-modules/exposure.md) module.

-For the regular histogram, click towards the right hand side of the histogram and then drag right to increase or drag left to decrease the exposure.
-In a similar manner you can control the black level by clicking and dragging in the left hand side.
+For the regular histogram, click towards the right-hand side of the histogram and then drag right to increase or drag left to decrease the exposure.
+In a similar manner you can control the black level by clicking and dragging in the left-hand side.

-For waveform-style scopes, dragging the upper portion of the histogram up/down will increase/decrease exposure.
-Dragging the lower portion up/down will increase/decrease the black level.
+For waveform-style scopes, dragg the upper portion of the histogram up/down to increase/decrease exposure.
+Dragg the lower portion up/down to increase/decrease the black level.

-Scrolling in the appropriate area -- rather than dragging -- will also adjust exposure and black point.
+You can also scroll in the appropriate area -- rather than dragging -- to adjust exposure and black point.
 Double-click in the histogram to reset the exposure module's parameters to their defaults.

 # histogram profile

-The image data is converted to the _histogram profile_ before the histogram is calculated.
+Image data is converted to the _histogram profile_ before the histogram is calculated.
 You can choose this profile by right-clicking on the [soft-proof](../darkroom/soft-proof.md) or [gamut check](../darkroom/gamut.md) icons in the bottom panel and then selecting the profile of interest.
 When soft-proof or gamut check is enabled, the histogram is shown in the soft proof profile.

 As the histogram runs at the end of the preview pixelpipe, it receives data in display color space.
-If you are using a display color space which is not "well behaved" (this is common for a device profile), then colors which are outside of the gamut of the display profile may be clipped or distorted.
+If you are using a display color space that is not "well behaved" (this is common for a device profile), then colors that are outside of the gamut of the display profile may be clipped or distorted.